Multi-V-VM/node-wasix32/deps/openssl/openssl/README.md

 the entire project history gives you much more insight into the code base.

-The main OpenSSL Git repository is private.
+The official OpenSSL Git Repository is located at [git.openssl.org].
-There is a public GitHub mirror of it at [github.com/openssl/openssl], which is updated automatically from the former on every commit.
+There is a GitHub mirror of the repository at [github.com/openssl/openssl], which is updated automatically from the former on every commit.

-A local copy of the Git repository can be obtained by cloning it from the GitHub mirror using
+A local copy of the Git Repository can be obtained by cloning it from the original OpenSSL repository using

+    git clone git://git.openssl.org/openssl.git

+or from the GitHub mirror using

     git clone https://github.com/openssl/openssl.git

-If you intend to contribute to OpenSSL, either to fix bugs or contribute new features, you need to fork the GitHub mirror and clone your public fork instead.
+If you intend to contribute to OpenSSL, either to fix bugs or contribute new features, you need to fork the OpenSSL repository openssl/openssl on GitHub and clone your public fork instead.

     git clone https://github.com/yourname/openssl.git

-This is necessary, because all development of OpenSSL nowadays is done via GitHub pull requests.
+This is necessary because all development of OpenSSL nowadays is done via GitHub pull requests.
 For more details, see [Contributing](#contributing).

 Build and Install